yoyosource/BOTC-Links/README.md

 # Blood on the Clocktower Tools

-Here is a list of fan-made digital tools to help with playing [Blood on the Clocktower](https://bloodontheclocktower.com/).
+Here is a list of fan-made digital tools to help with playing [Blood on the Clocktower](https://bloodontheclocktower.com/) (BotC).
 Each tool is listed alphabetically.

 The author will probably be the Discord username.